Skip to main content Skip to main navigation

 Access to some audiovisual materials in this collection is available through digitized access copies.
 Researchers may view an item's original container, but the media themselves are not available for playback because of preservation concerns.
 Materials that have already been digitized are noted in the collection's finding aid and can be requested in our reading room.
 To request an access copy, or if you are unsure if an item has been digitized, please contact special.collections@nyu.edu with the collection name, collection number, and a description of the item(s) requested.
 A staff member will respond to you with further information.

-Advance notice is required for the use of computer records.
-Original physical digital media is restricted.
 Born-digital materials have not been transferred and may not be available to researchers.
 Researchers may request access copies.
-To request that material be transferred, or if you are unsure if material has been transferred, please contact fales.library@nyu.edu with the collection name, collection number, and a description of the item(s) requested.
+To request that material be transferred, or if you are unsure if material has been transferred, please contact NYU Special Collections (special.collections@nyu.edu, 212-998-2596) with the collection name, collection number, and a description of the item(s) requested.
 A staff member will respond to you with further information.

-Three linear feet of material created by Chris Kraus was returned to Kraus in March 2012 at the donor's request, as per the original acquisition agreement.
-These deaccessioned materials are indicated in the finding aid.
+In March 2012, three linear feet of material created by Chris Kraus was returned to Kraus at the donor's request, as per the original acquisition agreement.
+In September 2025, 3 VHS tapes with duplicative content were deaccessioned.

 Collection processed by